Princess Connect! Re:Dive

 Princess Connect!
 Re:Dive (プリンセスコネクト！Re:Dive, Purinsesu Konekuto!
-Ridaibu) is a Japanese role-playing video game developed by Cygames.
-It was released in Japan on February 15, 2018 for Android and iOS, and on May 22, 2018 for Microsoft Windows via DMM Games.
+Ridaibu) is a Japanese science fantasy role-playing video game developed by Cygames.
+It was released in Japan on February 15, 2018, for Android and iOS, and on May 22, 2018, for Microsoft Windows via DMM Games.
 Mobile version would later be released in other regions.

-The game was announced in August 2016 as a sequel to the social network game Princess Connect! (abbreviated as プリコネ, Prikone), which was released on February 18, 2015 and ended service in June 2016.
+The game was announced in August 2016 as a sequel to the social network game Princess Connect! (abbreviated as プリコネ, Prikone), which was released on February 18, 2015, and ended service in June 2016.

 The game was co-developed by CyberAgent and Ameba Business Division (Girl Friend Beta) and Cygames (Rage of Bahamut and Granblue Fantasy), by utilizing the strengths of both companies.
 It is a dating sim game that incorporates online RPG elements such as guild battles.

 An anime television series adaptation produced by CygamesPictures aired from April to June 2020.
 A second season aired from January to March 2022.

 On March 30, 2023, Crunchyroll, the publisher for the global version of the game, announced that the game would be ending service on April 30.